-Depending on where they live, your partner may have to move so they can receive their treatment.
+Depending on where they live, your partner may also have to move so they can receive their treatment.
 Being separated from each other can put a whole lot of extra strain on your relationship.
-You might feel guilty for not being able to be closer but you might also feel relieved that you don't have to be involved in the dayto-day care.
+You might feel guilty for not being able to be closer but you might also feel relieved that you don't have to be involved in the day-to-day care.
 Both reactions are OK.
 You could also feel excluded from some of the decision-making and also feel like you are the last one to know about treatment and care.

-There are lots of ways to stay in touch and feel connected and involved in your partner's care.
-Thank goodness for smart phones, iPads, Skype, snap chat, instagram and every other device and app that keeps you connected.
-It may just take a bit more planning.
+There are lots of ways to stay in touch and feel connected and involved in your partner's care - video calls, social media, snapchat, messenger - it may just take a bit more planning than before.

-Money matters.
+Money matters

 On top of everything else on your mind, you may be worried about how much all this cancer treatment is going to cost and how you are both going to manage financially.
-Having a partner with cancer can put financial pressure on you; they may not be able to work which will mean they can't contribute to the rent and other household expenses, you may have to reduce your working hours to care for them.
+Having a partner with cancer can put financial pressure on you - they may not be able to work which will mean they can't contribute to the rent and other household expenses, or you may have to reduce your working hours to care for them.
 There could be increased expenses like medications, equipment and transport costs.
 If you are used to being independent, asking for financial assistance can be really hard.

-Financial assistance.
+Financial assistance